 You'll see detergents specifically marketed for baby's laundry because they are hypo-allergenic and less harsh on sensitive skin.
-You can simply choose a fragrance and dye free detergent because it is these ingredients that is most often the cause of skin reactions.
+You can simply choose a fragrance and dye-free detergent because it is these ingredients that are most often the cause of skin reactions.

 02 of 05

 Oxygen or all-fabric bleach works mores slowly and gently than chlorine bleach and contains sodium perborate or sodium precarbonate.
 It is safe for use on all washable fabrics–except silk, wool and leather–and for all colors and white fabrics.
 It can be used in any temperature water.

 When this bleach is used in the wash, the chemical ingredient oxidizes to help remove soil and organic matter and brightens the fabric.
 Fabrics will receive the most impact of stain removal and whitening and brightening by allowing them to soak for at least one hour and up to eight hours.
 Your patience will pay off!